 Amica Drum Bearing or Drive System Wear

-High-pitched squealing or grinding noise when drum turns
+High-pitched squealing or grinding noise when the drum turns.

 Advertisements